vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 The retriever interface fits perfectly with Vespa, as Vespa can support a wide range of features and ways to retrieve and rank content.
 The following implements a custom retriever `VespaStreamingHybridRetriever`, that takes the following arguments:

-- `app:Vespa` The Vespa application we retrieve from.
+- `app:Vespa` The Vespa application.
 This could be a Vespa Cloud instance or a local instance.
--  `user:str` The user that that we want to retrieve for, this argument maps to the [Vespa streaming mode groupname parameter](https://docs.vespa.ai/en/reference/query-api-reference.html#streaming.groupname)
+-  `user:str` The user that that we want to retrieve for, this argument maps to the Vespa query request [groupname](https://docs.vespa.ai/en/reference/query-api-reference.html#streaming.groupname) parameter
 - `pages:int` The  target number of PDF pages we want to retrieve for a given query
-- `chunks_per_page` The is the target number of relevant text chunks that are associated with the page
+- `chunks_per_page:int` The is the target number of relevant text chunks from a page used for context to the LLM step
-- `chunk_similarity_threshold` - The chunk similarity threshold, only chunks with a similarity above this threshold
+- `chunk_similarity_threshold:float` - The chunk similarity threshold, only chunks with a similarity above this threshold are used for context

 The core idea is to _retrieve_ pages using maximum chunk similarity as the initial scoring function, then consider other chunks on the same page as potentially relevant input to the generative step.
+We use the returned `matchfeatures` and the similarity threshold to accomplish the filtering.

 ```python
 from langchain_core.documents import Document